Structural Sign Herdability in Temporally Switching Networks with Fixed Topology: INTRODUCTION

 \end{itemize}

 The remainder of the paper is organized as follows.
 In Section II, we describe the notation and reviews on $\mathcal{SS}$ herdability notions.
 Section III states the problem.
-In Section IV, we analyze the $\mathcal{SS}$ herdability of the temporal network.
-In Section V, we analyze the fixed herdable subspace of the temporal digraph.
-Section VI concludes the paper with the future direction of the work.
+In Section IV, we analyze the $\mathcal{SS}$ herdability of the temporal with fixed topology.
+Section V concludes the paper with the future direction of the work.